March 26, 2021

-Currently in the state of North Carolina, all restaurants are restricted to an in-room dining capacity of 50% in addition to being able to offer carry-out, drive-through or delivery.
+- Currently in the state of North Carolina, all restaurants are restricted to a maximum capacity of 75% indoors and 100% outdoors, in addition to being able to offer carry-out, drive-through or delivery.

 Restaurants are defined as permitted food establishments and other establishments that both prepare and serve food, including but not limited to, restaurants, cafeterias, food halls, dining halls, food kiosks at airports and shopping centers or educational institutions ("food courts"), as well as private or members-only clubs where food and beverages are permitted to be consumed on premises.

-Brewpubs, brewery taprooms, distilleries and wineries are allowed to be open at this time (can operate at 50% capacity with cleaning and social distancing requirements).
+- Breweries, brewpubs, distilleries and wineries are allowed to operate at 75% capacity indoors and 100% outdoors with cleaning and social distancing requirements.

-Bars and nightclubs are defined as establishments that are not restaurants and that have a permit to sell alcoholic beverages for on-site consumption.
+Bars are defined as establishments that are not restaurants and that have a permit to sell alcoholic beverages for on-site consumption.

-Most local parks, greenways, walking trails and nature preserves remain open for use, and Wake County encourages continued biking, hiking and running on those that are open while following good social distancing practices.
+Most local parks and playgrounds, greenways, walking trails and nature preserves remain open for use while following good social distancing practices.

 The following mass gathering limits are in place for conference rooms, meeting halls, auditoriums, stadiums, arenas, parades, fairs and festivals.

-See interim guidance for administrators and participants from the N.C.
-Department of Health and Human Services, here (May 22, 2020).
+Interim guidance from the N.C.
+Department of Health and Human Services

 Concerts, spectator sporting and entertainment event impacts

 Maximum spectator capacity is 50% indoors and outdoors (with no occupancy limits) at entertainment and professional sports event venues.
 Facilities must limit the number of guests in the space so that groups can stay 6 feet apart.
-Professional entertainers, athletes, coaches, performers, support staff and broadcast staff will not count toward the mass gathering limit.
-Employees and other workers at facilities where entertainment events occur also will not count toward the mass gathering limit.
+Professional entertainers, athletes, coaches, performers, support staff and broadcast staff will not count toward the maximum capacity.
+Employees and other workers at facilities where entertainment events occur also will not count toward the limit.
 Venue operators allowing such events must follow specific public health requirements.
 Additional restrictions can be found in Executive Order 204, here.